rohitbegani/FAIproject-CS5100/README.md

     - json

 - `algorithm:`
-    This folder will contain the actual KNN algo.
+    This folder contains the actual KNN algo.

 - `docs:`
     Contains all the docs related to the project